Hollywood blacklist: Height (1952–1956)

+During the era of McCarthyism, the Hollywood Ten faced legal and constitutional challenges in their defiance of the House Un-American Activities Committee (HUAC).
+Writers such as Ring Lardner Jr., Dalton Trumbo, and John Howard Lawson used their testimonies not only as acts of resistance but as statements against what they saw as an abuse of governmental power, according to author Alan Casty.
+Lardner’s exchanges with the committee typically featured quotes such as, “I could answer it, but if I did, I would hate myself in the morning,” which highlighted his awareness of the moral and legal trap the hearings posed.
+Similarly, Trumbo’s refusal to submit to the committee’s rigid questioning, insisting that “very many questions can be answered ‘Yes’ or ‘No’ only by a moron or a slave,” hinted at a broader constitutional issue at stake: the right to free expression and protection against self-incrimination, as claimed by the accused.
+Lawson, in turn, directly confronted HUAC’s authority, arguing that its inquiry was an invasion of the fundamental rights people had as Americans and an attempt at screen censorship.
+The Hollywood Ten, following a strategy, framed their defiance as a defense of civil liberties, turning the hearings into a symbol of resistance.
+Their stance emphasized the deep legal tension between congressional investigatory power and individuals' First Amendment rights during a notably repressive period in American history.

 The struggles attending the blacklist were played out metaphorically on the big screen in various ways.
 As described by film historian James Chapman, "Carl Foreman, who had refused to testify before the committee, wrote the western High Noon (1952), in which a town marshal (played, ironically, by friendly witness Gary Cooper) finds himself deserted by the good citizens of Hadleyville (read: Hollywood) when a gang of outlaws who had terrorized the town several years earlier (read: HUAC) returns."
 Cooper's lawman cleaned up Hadleyville, but Foreman was forced to leave for Europe to find work.
 Meanwhile, Kazan and Schulberg collaborated on a movie widely seen as justifying their decision to name names.
 On the Waterfront (1954) became one of the most honored films in Hollywood history, winning eight Academy Awards, including Oscars for Best Film, Kazan's direction, and Schulberg's screenplay.
 The film featured Lee J. Cobb, an actor known to have named names.
 Time Out Film Guide argues that On the Waterfront is "undermined" by its "embarrassing special pleading on behalf of informers."